Federal Falls: Overview

-Accessed from a 1.1 km track from the entrance point of The South Lawson Waterfall Circuit, it is the furthest falls in the circuit, and the smallest one too.
+Accessed from a 1.1 km track from the entrance point of the South Lawson Waterfall Circuit, it is the shortest fall in the circuit.
 The falls were discovered in the late-1800s, and was named in 1911, originally being called Hay's Cascade.
-It is a small fall with some rocks at the base, and a beach too.
+It is a small fall with some rocks and a beach at the base.

 Location

-Federal Falls is the furthest away fall in the South Lawson Waterfall Circuit, and runs along its watercourse, Cataract Creek.
+Federal Falls runs along its watercourse, Cataract Creek.
 The falls are 0.3 km from the nearby Junction Falls.
 It is also just north of the junction of Cataract and Lawson Creek.
 South of the falls, along Lawson Creek, is Leslie Falls, the optional sixth fall of the circuit.

 Description

 Directly below the falls, lies a small beach, which guides Cataract Creek to the junction to the south.
 The falls reside in a small canyon, with a track junction to the west of the falls.
 It is also the second-lowest point in the South Lawson Waterfall Circuit, followed by Leslie Falls, which is to the south.
+The falls are also an opportunity for birdwatching, as there are many different bird species around the falls.